nonplayer/hammercrawl/hc_core_player.md

 In order to continue exploring the Dungeon, your party leader must tell the 'Smith' that your group is moving on to the next Room - be sure to discuss tactics and approaches before you move!
 Moving to the next room in this fashion initiates the **Explore Action** and tells the 'Smith' that it's time to roll the dungeon die and the Divining Pool.
 The rules for divining the Explore Action are in the Hammersmith's section of the rules.

-**TIME:** The Explore action requires a minimum of 1 turn of time, so have light sources ready!
+**TIME:** The Explore action requires a minimum of 1 Beat of time, so have light sources ready!

 ### Party Action: Return to Town